rishikeshsreehari/personal-blog/content/blog/notes-robot-vacuums/index.md

 Before you press order, have a look at the dock size, its power requirements, and placement as well.
 Those fancy all-in-one stations can be massive and require 4-5 feet of clearance in front, consuming significant floor space in small apartments.
 Some very latest models even have an option to have a water inlet and outlet similar to a washing machine if you don't like manual emptying of water.

+### Privacy

+If privacy is a concern for you, then you are in a tough spot.
+With multiple sensors that map your house and cameras, there are some real concerns about privacy.
+I'm not an expert in this, but [this post](https://vacuumwars.com/are-robot-vacuums-spying-on-you/) by Vacuum Wars share some interesting insights.
+When I was shopping, I was also looking for something open-source and reliable, but couldn't find anything that fit my requirements.
+Mine does not have a camera so I'm a bit relieved, but I don't have pets or require complex image processing, so I'm not compromising on anything.
+But here are some interesting ones I saw:

+- [Valetudo](https://valetudo.cloud) is a cloud replacement for vacuum robots enabling local-only operation.
+It supports some popular models, but require you to hack into the model and root the device.
+It seems like the most legitimate and promising option so far.
+- [Bumper](https://github.com/bmartin5692/bumper) is a standalone and self-hosted implementation of the central server used by Ecovacs vacuum robots.
+It allows you to have full control of your Ecovacs robots, without the robots or app talking to the Ecovacs servers and transmitting data outside of your home.
+- [Awesome Vacuum](https://github.com/awesome-vacuum/awesome-vacuum) is a curated list of free and open source software and hardware to build and control a robot vacuum.
+It was updated 4 years back, but the list seems interesting.
+- [Matic](https://maticrobots.com/blog/why-matic-is-the-most-private-and-secure-robot-vacuum) claims as the most private and secure robot vacuum with its in-device processing.
+It is not open-source so I'm a bit skeptical.

 ---